cbworden/shake-doc/shakemap_applications.rst

 awareness, facilitating decision-making on whether or not to commit and deploy resources, and to what level.

-.. sidebar:: USE CASE #2
+.. sidebar:: USE CASE #1

   The Inter-American Development Bank `<http://www.iadb.org>`_ (IADB) employs ShakeMap for objective post-earthquake assessments for within 72 hours of  any significant earthquake in Latin America and the Caribbean (LACR).
 IADB's Contingent Credit Facility Loans has set up disaster contingency loans for up to several hundred million USD, conditional on predefined levels of population exposed to ShakeMap intensity VI and higher.
 Typically, loans can be distributed when the population over intensity VI reaches at least 2% of the population within the coverage area.
-Loans are available in six LACR countries during the period of availability (J. Martinez, IADB, written communication, 2014).
+Loans are available in six LACR countries during the period of availability (J. Martinez, IADB, written comm., 2014).

 To a large extent, the advancement of post-earthquake financial instruments has been facilitated by the availability of rapid and accurate earthquake parameters